-In response to F.S.
-339175 2(e) requesting the governing body of the TPO designate an agency clerk, the TPO Board passed resolution #40-07.
-The Clerk of the TPO Governing Board is a staff position under the TPO Executive Director.
-The Clerk is officially responsible for the retention of official records including, but not limited to, minutes, resolutions, records of TPO Board appointed committees, contracts, agreements, and etc. in accordance with federal law and Florida statutes.
-The TPO Clerk prepares the meeting agendas, official copies of documents such as resolutions and meeting minutes as adopted by the TPO Governing Board and the Transportation Planning Council (TPC), and certifies legal documents on behalf of the TPO Board.
-The TPO Clerk is also responsible for advertising in accordance with federal and state regulations.
+Pursuant to Florida Statutes. §339.175 (2)(e), the TPO Governing Board designated an Agency Clerk (TPO Resolution #40-07) as a staff position under the TPO Executive Director.
+The TPO Agency Clerk of the Board is officially responsible for the retention of official records including, but not limited to, minutes, resolutions, records of TPO Board appointed committees, contracts, and agreements in accordance with Federal law and Florida Statutes.
+TPO Agency Clerk of the Board prepares the meeting agendas, official copies of documents such as resolutions and meeting minutes, as adopted by the TPO Governing Board and the Transportation Planning Council (TPC), and certifies legal documents on behalf of the TPO Governing Board.
+The TPO Agency Clerk of the Board is also responsible for advertising in accordance with Federal and State regulations.